Calabi-Yau locally conformally K\"ahler manifolds: Introduction

-We also specialize the above result to solvmanifolds obtaining a characterization of the ones with a left-invariant Vaisman structure. \begin{thmint} Let $(\Gamma \backslash G, J)$ be a solvmanifold with left-invariant complex structure admitting a left-invariant lcK metric.
+In the homogeneous setting, the situation becomes much simpler.
+Indeed, for a compact homogeneous manifold equipped with an invariant Hermitian structure, the metric is automatically Gauduchon and if the Chern--Ricci form is $\p\bar\p$-exact then it is actually zero.
+We thus can specialize our analysis of the lcK Calabi--Yau conditions to solvmanifolds, obtaining, in particular, a characterization of the ones with a left-invariant Vaisman structure. \begin{thmint} Let $(\Gamma \backslash G, J)$ be a solvmanifold with left-invariant complex structure admitting a left-invariant lcK metric.
 The following are equivalent: \begin{enumerate} \item $(\Gamma \backslash G, J)$ is Calabi--Yau, \item $(\Gamma \backslash G, J)$ admits a left-invariant Vaisman metric. \end{enumerate} Moreover, such a solvmanifold is a finite quotient of a Kodaira manifold. \end{thmint} We shall mention that the classification of geometric structures on solvmanifolds is a wide and long-standing problem.
 For lcK and Vaisman structures on solvmanifolds and nilmanifolds we recall \cite{has06, uga07, saw07, kas, saw17, baz17, ao, gomes}.
 In particular, a characterization of Vaisman solvmanifolds with complex structure not necessarily left-invariant was already obtained in \cite{gomes}, while we focus on the left-invariant case since we link the Lie algebra structure with the notion of Calabi--Yau.
-As we shall see in Section 5, the class of invariant Vaisman metrics can be also characterized as invariant {\em lcK with potential}.
-While Vaisman metrics are in particular lcK with potential, but not vice-versa in the general context, in the invariant setting, the two notions coincide.
-We finally remark that in the non-integrable case, there are solvmanifolds which admit left-invariant locally conformally almost-K\"ahler structures with vanishing Chern--Ricci tensor but $\theta$ not LC-parallel.
+As we shall see in Section \ref{sec: solv}, the class of invariant Vaisman metrics can be also characterized as invariant {\em lcK with potential}.
+Indeed, while Vaisman metrics are in particular lcK with potential, but not vice-versa in the general context, in the invariant setting, the two notions coincide.

+Finally, we remark the difference with the non-integrable setting, where there are solvmanifolds which admit left-invariant locally conformally almost-K\"ahler structures with vanishing Chern--Ricci tensor but $\theta$ not Levi--Civita-parallel.
 These examples are provided in \cite[4.1 (i) and (ii)]{bl}.

 {\it Acknowledgements.} We would like to thank Nicolina Istrati for a careful reading of the preprint and useful remarks.